michal-bures/konkr_web/_posts/2023-05-28-gearing-up.md

 More frequent updates for one!
 I've been a bit more silent lately while taking care of various technical improvements and high-level planning, but now there will be a lot of stuff to talk about!
-In fact, I've had to radically cut down the number of things I wanted to discuss today just to keep the size of this post at least somewhat sensible :).
+In fact, I've had to radically cut down the number of things I wanted to discuss today just to keep the size of this post at least somewhat sensible 🙂.

 I should also have more time to work on the game in the coming weeks than I had in the past few months combined, so things are really bound to get interesting!

 Just please keep in mind what I said at the start of this post, this will always be a project that's all about
-striving for perfection, not necessarily speed, so be ready to cut me some slack if I lose myself in tinkering with some minor detail in my grand plans :).
+striving for perfection, not necessarily speed, so be ready to cut me some slack if I lose myself in tinkering with some minor details of my grand plans 🙂.